hphelion/documentation/moonshot/install.md

 # Install &amp; Configure Your Cloud

 Welcome!
-The following topics explain how to install &amp; configure your cloud with the HP Cloud OS platform.
+The following topics explain how to install &amp; configure your cloud with HP Cloud OS for Moonshot.

+( please reword / edit for Moonshot )

 It's important to read the topics and perform the described steps in order.
 While some steps are optional, the sequence that you'll follow in the HP Cloud OS Operational Dashboard user interface is significant, to ensure